devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step3.md

 You have successfully built the REST-server.
-Now, you have to start the build and start thr server.
+Now, you have to start the build and then, start the server as mentioned below.

 Please change the folder to &#39;httprestserver&#39;.